Minnesota's job market coming back slowly as companies remain cautious

 “They’re unsure about where the economy is at and if this is really coming up the other side,” he said.
 “So they’ll tend to focus on temporary hires first because they have work to do.
 And when the economy is good, they’ll start hiring full-time people again.”

-The federal jobs report released on Friday showed that hiring in July slowed nationwide amid an uptick in COVID-19 cases.
-The nation added 1.9 million jobs, compared to 4.8 million in June, and employment was at 92% of the level that it was before the pandemic.
+The federal jobs report released Friday showed that hiring in July slowed nationwide amid an uptick in COVID-19 cases.
+The nation added 1.9 million jobs, compared with 4.8 million in June, and employment was at 92% of the level it was before the pandemic.

 Many forecasts indicate employment won’t get back to pre-pandemic levels until 2022.

-Minnesota added 84,700 jobs in June and 26,200 jobs in May, after shedding more than 385,000 jobs in March and April.
-The next state jobs report, which will come out in a couple weeks, will shed more light on what happened last month.
+Minnesota added 84,700 jobs in June and 26,200 jobs in May, after losing more than 385,000 jobs in March and April.
+The next state jobs report, which will come out in a couple of weeks, will shed more light on what happened last month.

 “We definitely don’t see a surge in job postings that would point to some sort of robust recovery in the short term,” said Sean O’Neil, director of economic research for the Minnesota Chamber of Commerce.

-Meanwhile, there have been large fluctuations in the kinds of jobs being advertised, said Erin Olson, a researcher with St. Paul-based RealTime Talent, a St. Paul-based firm that closely monitors and analyzes job postings.
+Meanwhile, there have been large fluctuations in the kinds of jobs being advertised, said Erin Olson, a researcher with RealTime Talent, a St. Paul-based firm that closely monitors and analyzes job postings.

 “We have these very volatile, very rapid and dramatic changes happening in employer demand from one week to the next that is specific to what is happening in each particular industry and how they’re experiencing the pandemic,” she said.